raspberrypilearning/getting-started-with-minecraft-pi/README.md

 7. Once you have logged in, type startx to load the desktop.

-8. If Minecraft Pi is not already installed then you can download the files you need and extract them by opening LXTerminal and typying in the following commands:
+8. If Minecraft Pi is not already installed then you can download the files you need and extract them by opening LXTerminal and typing in the following commands:

 	```
 	wget http://goo.gl/o2aene -O mcpi.tar.gz --no-check-certificate